1. Do I have to share a room?

 4. Can I stay in a hostel by myself or do I have to be with a group?

 We welcome all kinds of travelers at our hostels.
 From solo travelers and small groups of friends to couples, families, and large, organized groups, we’ve got room for everyone.

 Yes!
-HI USA has over 50 hostels across the US, in big cities, national parks, small coastal lighthouses, repurposed mansions, and more.
+HI USA has 30 hostels across the US, in big cities, national parks, small coastal lighthouses, repurposed mansions, and more.

 6. Am I too old to stay in a hostel?